eugene-eeo/graphlite/docs/usage.rst

 Note that transactions are not locked, in a sense that the code within the ``with`` block is not ran in a thread lock.
 The lock will only be held during block exit, which is also when the transaction will be committed.
+Also, nested transactions are **not** recommended.
+They will not be treated as a single atomic operation since there is no way to enforce atomicity when we have multiple transactions within a transaction.